hdadhich01/terminal/README.md

 ### ⤵️ Install

-Nothing crazy on this one, just install Ubuntu from the [Microsoft Store](https://apps.microsoft.com/store/detail/ubuntu/9PDXGNCFSCZV).
+Install Ubuntu from the [Microsoft Store](https://apps.microsoft.com/store/detail/ubuntu/9PDXGNCFSCZV).
 Once finished, enter Ubuntu through the <kbd>🪟</kbd>, and it'll bring up a window and start installing the distribution.

 Once finished, launch the app and run its installation course.
 Then you'll be prompted to enter a username, which you can just set to your Windows username, or whatever you like.
 Same goes for your password, although it's advisable to keep this the same as your Windows password so you don't have to reach for a sticky note or use your brain every time.
 Your **keyboard won't output** to the screen while you type out your password, as this is an intentional feature to keep your credentials secure.